mhwlng/streamdeck-elite/README.md

 So, when there is only a binding to a joystick / controller / mouse for a function, then you need to add a keyboard binding.

 If you change the key bindings in Elite Dangerous, then you don't have to restart the streamdeck software.
 The plugin key bindings are updated automatically.

+When using Odyssey, the on-foot binding must be 'custom'. (this will happen automatically once you make at least one on-foot keyboard binding)
+If you see a default binding name, then the plugin won't work correctly.

 The plugin installer is here: https://github.com/mhwlng/streamdeck-elite/releases